kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Added push and pop hl into FORTH_DSP_POP so can remove those from all calls.
 Will save a few bytes
 * DONE Do I have a +! which is increment a memory location by prev item on stack?
 Handy for the new variable use.
 Added along with -! for decrement

-* TODO Relook at variable use.
-Setup a VARIABLE word which puts the address on the stack and allows the ! and @ words to access them.
-* TODO Add to start up a list of what storage labels are seen
-* TODO add ram test to the diags
-* TODO Speed up screen updates - instead of writing whole screen detect what has changed?
-* TODO Add no bank chip detection to format
-* TODO Add ELSE clause: x if true else false then
-* TODO Fix prev line recall and insertion.
-Corruption appears on the end of line